Lady Sarah Clementina Drummond1

 Lt.-Col. George Baring was born on 23 September 1781.1 He was the son of Sir Francis Baring, 1st Bt. and Harriet Herring.1 He married Harriet Rochfort D'Oyly, daughter of Sir John Hadley D'Oyly, 6th Bt. and Diana Rochfort, on 6 March 1806.1 He died on 4 October 1854 at age 73.2,1

-He gained the rank of Lieutenant-Colonel in the service of the 2nd Light Battalion, King's German Legion.1 He was invested as a Knight, Order of Wilhelm of the Netherlands.1
+He gained the rank of Lieutenant-Colonel in the 2nd Light Battalion, King's German Legion.1 He was appointed Knight, Order of Wilhelm of the Netherlands.1

 Children of Lt.-Col. George Baring and Harriet Rochfort D'Oyly